e-Box-Enterprise-Belgium/documentation-site/docs/common/x509_certificate.md

 - Attention, you need a distinct certificate for each work environment (Acceptance, Production).
 - The type of certificate requested must be a non-public trust (applicative) certificate.
-  * Trusted CA: QuoVadis Trust Anchor Issuing CA G2;
-- The order for a new certificate must be made via info.be@quovadisglobal.com
-  * The mail must be sent in Dutch or English.
 - The certificate format MUST respect the following structure:

 <table>